Rakeela/dragora-notes/2023-05-23-Four-Hundred-and-Fifty-First.md

 20:06.
 I want to breach 180 pounds.
 If I seriously get there, I am taking /a while/ off of dieting.
 Like once I see my scale say I weigh 179.5 pounds, I am cutting out of my dieting at least until I weigh 190 pounds.

 ---
 (This part added the next day.)
 11,032.
 I did a little more writing last night and I forgot to record it.
 1,727 words of progress.
 Furthermore, 6.1 miles.
 1,127 kcal.
 22,440 steps.
 5 hours, 12 minutes, 46 seconds.
+Average speed 1.1 mph.

 ---
 Back to [[day-post-archive]]